q) Provisions, contingent liabilities and contingent assets

 The Company has recognised short-term employee benefits expected to be paid:

-a) as employee benefits expense in the standalone statement of profit and loss, if it does not form part of the cost of an asset as per any other Ind AS (Ind AS 2 "Inventories" or Ind AS 16 "Property, plant and equipment") (refer note 28), and
+a) as employee benefits expense in the standalone statement of profit and loss, if it does not form part of the cost of an asset as per any other Ind AS (Ind AS 2 ""Inventories"" or Ind AS 16 ""Property, plant and equipment"") (refer note 28), and

-2 Defined benefit plans: i) Gratuity (funded):
+2 Defined benefit plans: i) Gratuity (funded): a) Description of plan:

 The Company makes annual contributions to defined benefit gratuity plan (funded) to finance the plan liability for qualifying employees.
 The gratuity fund is separately managed and administered by a trust (approved under the Income tax Act, 1961) and is legally separate from the Company.
 The plan is funded with Life Insurance Corporation of India (LIC) in the form of qualified insurance policy.
 The contribution towards the trust fund is done as per rule 103 of Income Tax Rules, 1962.
 The provisions of plan in accordance with the Payment of Gratuity Act, 1972 are as follows: